ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-Should all developers learn Infrastructure as Code? - <a href="https://medium.com/itnext/should-all-developers-learn-infrastructure-as-code-a77e7feefbc8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build CloudWatch Dashboards For EKS Monitoring Using Prometheus Data - <a href="https://medium.com/@vinayakpandey-7997/build-cloudwatch-dashboards-for-eks-monitoring-using-prometheus-data-34f050ac1d93" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ITNEXT`**
+✍️ **posted by `Vinayak Pandey`**

-<blockquote>Should all developers deploying to the cloud and/or Kubernetes learn how to use Infrastructure as Code (IaC) tools?</blockquote>
+<blockquote>In this post, we’ll see how we can build CloudWatch dashboards for EKS monitoring using telemetry data stored in Prometheus.
+So far we have…</blockquote>

 <h3>2.
-Whisper to Your Kubernetes Cluster: Building KubeWhisper, the Voice-Activated AI Assistant - <a href="https://medium.com/generative-ai/whisper-to-your-kubernetes-cluster-building-kubewhisper-the-voice-activated-ai-assistant-9ef33c0426d2" target="_blank" rel="noopener noreferrer">link</a></h3>
+KubeVox: Sub-200ms Kubernetes Voice Control with Local Llama 3 - <a href="https://medium.com/generative-ai/kubevox-sub-200ms-kubernetes-voice-control-with-local-llama-3-d9baed31d62b" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Generative AI`**

-<blockquote>Simpler Kubernetes management, powered by voice and the Realtime OpenAI API.</blockquote>
+<blockquote>Build a low-latency, privacy-focused Kubernetes voice interface using Llama 3 and local inference—a step-by-step guide.</blockquote>

 <h3>3.
 How to Build a Multi-Tenancy Internal Developer Platform with GitOps and vCluster - <a href="https://medium.com/itnext/how-to-build-a-multi-tenancy-internal-developer-platform-with-gitops-and-vcluster-d8f43bfb9c3d" target="_blank" rel="noopener noreferrer">link</a></h3>